 "Restoring" photographs involves a different set of tools that allow for "healing" and "cloning" damaged areas.
 These do take a little skill to learn, but there are some tips & tricks that greatly help this process.

 While there are many different photo editors, the following two are ones I am familiar with.
-I teach one class on basic editing using PhotoPea.com for those that just want some basics.
-I also teach Affinity Photo classes and have used it for years after using PhotoShop for much longer.
+I teach one class on basic editing using PhotoPea.com for those that just want to learn basic color tone editing.
+I also teach Affinity Photo classes for restoration work (tears, lines, flaws etc).
+I have used it for years after using PhotoShop for much longer.

 This app is designed to simplify the user interface and still make fairly good tone corrections for most photographs.